AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Introduction_Get_Data_View_Data.md

 ## Specify first page parameters
 Complete the following to specify first page parameters:

-1. Specify the index range (start index and end index) and granularity of data to be retrieved.
+1. Specify the index range (start index and end index) and granularity of data to be retrieved (interval).
 2. Specify the desired response format as csv, table-style json, or object-style json.
 The default is object-style json.
 Csv and table-style json are available with or without a header row.
 3. Specify the page size.